danog/MadelineProtoDocs/docs/API_docs/types/!X.md

 [Back to constructor index](index.html)

 Represents a TL serialized payload.
-Typicall yyou would want to provide a simple constructor or a method array here (method name under `_` as with constructors).
+Typically you would want to provide a simple constructor or a method array here (method name under `_` as with constructors).